 What does the biggest company in Estonia say about the country’s economic system

 The biggest company in Estonia should also be looked at, as well as whether it is a state-owned or private company.
-In this case, The Tallink Group from Estonia is a private company with multiple shareholders.
-It is a major player in the transportation and tourism industry in the Baltic region.
+In this case, Eesti Energia (operating as Enefit) is a state-owned energy company from Estonia, wholly owned by the Republic of Estonia.
+With revenues of approximately €1.8 billion (FY2024), it is Estonia’s largest company by revenue and a major player in electricity generation, distribution, and shale oil production across the Baltic region.

 The historical factors that have influenced the economic system of Estonia